A Slice of Paradise on the NSW South Coast

 Where to Stay in Mollymook

-We got lucky on this recent visit and due to a bit of a hotel mix up ended up having to change hotels halfway through our visit.
-While normally this sort of hiccup is annoying we enjoyed getting to try yet another Bannister experience.
+We got lucky on this recent visit and, because of a bit of a hotel mix up, ended up having to change hotels halfway through our visit.
+Normally, this sort of hiccup is annoying; not this time, we enjoyed getting to try yet another Bannister experience.

 Bannisters Pavilion Mollymook

 We spent our first night in Bannisters Pavilion in the main street of Mollymook.
 Unlike its famous sister property, Bannisters by the Sea, there are no ocean views here, but the hotel’s design and rooftop bar make up for that.
-It features relaxed, casual styling, and plenty of light.
+It features relaxed styling and plenty of light.
 We immediately felt comfortable in the space.

-The generous size bathroom was stocked with Kevin Murphy products which I love and a large bath.
+They stocked the generous-sized bathroom with Kevin Murphy products, which I love, and a large bath.

-Our balcony overlooking the street below did not provide much of a view, but it was well soundproofed, and the natural light from the floor to ceiling windows was lovely.
+Our balcony overlooking the street below provided little in the way of a view, but the natural light from the floor to ceiling windows was lovely.
 We had read complaints about street noise, but I am a light sleeper and heard nothing.
-However, if you have the option, request a room at the back of the property for the bushland aspect.
+However, if you have the option, request a room at the back for a bushland aspect.

-As the day ends we suggest you head upstairs to the pool bar.
-It’s a great spot to watch the sky change colour.
+As the day ends, we suggest you head upstairs to the pool bar.
+It’s a brilliant spot to watch the sky change colour.
 The bar offers a casual dining menu with plenty of share plate options.
-We went with salt and pepper calamari and the southern fried cauliflower with a serve of flatbread.
+We went with salt and pepper calamari and the southern fried cauliflower with a serving of flatbread.
 It was all excellent, and we could have happily worked our way through half a dozen other dishes if we had had a few more days here.

 The Pavilion also has dog-friendly rooms and interconnecting rooms for groups travelling together.